October 14, 2020

 Figure 2: ZN50 by BESTOLIFE has Friction Factor of 1.0.

 The MUT should be multiplied by the friction factor for adjustment.
 So for a 30,000 ft-lbs MUT requirement with a dope with friction factor 1.15, the actual MUT applied should be 30,000 x 1.15 = 34,500 ft-lbs.
 If the MUT is not adjusted, insufficient torque could be applied and cause downhole make-up which would damage the connections.
-We do not recommend using dope with a friction factor of 0.8.
+Thread compound friction factor below 1.00 should not be used.